matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `templates` and `custom_template_directory`

-Templates to use when generating email or HTML page contents.
+These options define templates to use when generating email or HTML page contents.
 The `custom_template_directory` determines which directory Synapse will try to find template files in to use to generate email or HTML page contents.
 If not set, or a file is not found within the template directory, a default template from within the Synapse package will be used.